maegant/ECE4560/demo_pages/basic_spline.md

 ---
 layout: page
-title: Basic Cubic Spline
+title: Basic Cubic Splines
 permalink: /cubic-spline/
 parent: Interactive Example
 nav_order: 5
 usemathjax: true
 ---

-# Cubic Spline in Joint Space
+# Cubic Splines in Joint Space

 Cubic spline interpolation creates a smooth trajectory between two points by using a cubic polynomial to interpolate the position.
 This results in smooth position and velocity profiles.
 Note that if we also wanted a smooth acceleration profile, we would need to use a quintic spline.
 But a cubic spline is sufficient for smooth profiles.
 The cubic polynomial is defined as: